rvdegroen/The-Office-Quotes-2.0/README.md

 # The Office Quotes 2.0

+The office quiz is a responsive website for bored students (or for bored people in general) who also happen to be enjoy the tv show "The Office" (US) and want to enjoy themselves a little bit with a quiz.

+The website contains a quiz in which you need to guess which character from the tv show, said the quote.

 You can find the deployed version on my app on the following link: https://the-office-quotes-20-production.up.railway.app/

 ## Progressive Web App